Last Updated on May 11, 2025 by Cindy Benezra

 “Holidays with family can be chaotic, stressful, and overwhelming, but it can also be a beautiful time to be together despite all of our differences, insecurities, and shortcomings.”

-Stress during the holidays
+Stress During the Holidays

 We do not know the true nature of everyone’s emotions when they walk into a room during this time.
-Some may have financial burdens, health issues, grief from the remembrance of a loved one passed, mad about the traffic, dread of being with family, fear of a relative drinking too much, or like my son, Brian, just wanting to be alone after a tough day.
+Some may have financial burdens, health issues, grief from the remembrance of a loved one passed, mad about the traffic, dread of being with family, fear of a relative drinking too much, or, like my son, Brian, just wanting to be alone after a tough day.

 Physical techniques